 There is no doubt that video is the best way to communicate an idea or story.

-Millenials are not subscribing to cable anymore, instead they’re searching for online streaming services, the internet is the new television consuming platform.
+Millennials are not subscribing to cable anymore, instead, they’re searching for online streaming services, the internet is the new television consuming platform.
 TV, the way we know it, is obsolete.